rwth-acis/openidconnect-signin/README.md

 Because of reasons, the import of the Keycloak package is not working correctly in React projects.
 Use **<openidconnect-signin-react>** in your React project instead.

+#### Important note:
+The functionality of the button mainly relies on [keycloak-js](https://www.npmjs.com/package/keycloak-js).
+Unfortunately, this means that the button also includes its limitations:

+After rendering, the button uses an iframe to check, if the user is already logged in.
+This "silent check-sso" makes use of third-party cookies, which are (partially) blocked at some browsers.
+In this case, the check is done with a short redirect, which leads to an additional loading of the page.
+More information about this problem [here](https://www.keycloak.org/docs/latest/securing_apps/#_modern_browsers).

 ### Element properties
 - `oidcClientId`: the ClientID of the OIDC client that you created.
 You can create them at the [account console](https://auth.las2peer.org/auth/realms/main/account).
 - `oidcAuthority`: *(optional)* the Domain of Keycloak.
 Defaults to Learning-Layers (`https://auth.las2peer.org/auth`).